 I hesitated to add this because I feel it’s important and respectful to learn some Spanish if you plan to spend any real amount of time in Mexico but the fact is it is surprisingly easy to get by at Lake Chapala on little or even no Spanish.
 The area has been a well-established retirement community for Americans and Canadians for so long that most Mexican people you will encounter speak at least some English.
 In a pinch, a great sense of humor and a friendly game of charades are all you really need to get by until you can pick up some basic phrases.

 [FootNote; in recent years, we have noticed a couple of other reasons people volunteer for making a move to Lakeside; escaping the political polarization North of the Border, and escaping extreme weather events (drought, fire, earthquakes, hurricanes etc).
-We don’t see much of that here – in the way we can these see happening in the US).
+We don’t see much of that here – in the way we can regrettably see it happening in the US).

 So, welcome to Focus on Mexico!
 Explore the website and be sure to watch the videos, too.
 The bottom line is that there’s no way to know if Lake Chapala is right for you unless you come and visit.
-Focus on Mexico works to give you the information you need to decide if Lake Chapala may be right for you through our 6-Day Fast Track Seminar at Lakeside.
-However, if travel is not an option for you yet, then take in our Online Programs to get the expert, up-to-date info and perspective you need.
+Focus on Mexico works to give you the information you need to decide if Lake Chapala may be right for you through our Move2Mexico RoadMap online course.
 The biggest regret most people have once they make the move here is not coming sooner!

 Edin Goolan says